* Snapchat falls after tepid results; Tencent takes a stake

 * Regeneron higher after profit beat expectations

-Investors are also nervous about the potential outcome of a Republican plan to cut corporate taxes, unveiled last week.
+Investors are nervous about the potential outcome of a Republican plan to cut corporate taxes, unveiled last week.
 As well as slashing the corporate rate to 20 percent from 35 percent, the bill would eliminate many tax breaks and is expected to face opposition from interest groups.

 Senate Republican leaders are considering a one-year delay in the implementation of a major corporate tax cut to comply with Senate rules, The Washington Post reported on Tuesday, citing unidentified sources.